download13/replicated-map/README.md

 	}));
 });

-// All set and remove commands will be replicated to the follower
+// All set and delete commands will be replicated to the follower
 // keeping it in a consistent state with this one rm.set('another_new', 'val');
 ```